GeotrekCE/Geotrek-admin/docs/advanced-configuration/edition.rst

 Custom colors in public document template
 ------------------------------------------

-MAPENTITY_CONFIG for custom colors in PDF
+Mapentity for custom colors in PDF
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Trek export geometries are translucid red by default.
 In order to control the apparence of objects in public trek PDF exports, use the following setting: